Use the Lexology Getting The Deal Through tool to compare the answers in this article with those from other jurisdictions.

 What are the current trends and future prospects for oil and gas supply and demand in your jurisdiction, and what policies has the government adopted to address these?

-With respect to legal and regulatory reforms, the Nigerian Senate passed the Nigerian Petroleum Industry Governance Bill on May 25 2017.
+Petroleum Industry Governance Bill With respect to legal and regulatory reforms, the Nigerian Senate passed the Nigerian Petroleum Industry Governance Bill (PIGB) on 25 May 2017.

 It seeks to: